deltaforge/coding-dojo-week-1/README.md

 # Vagrant project for the Mars Rover Kata

-Aimed to get you up and running with the Mars Rover Kata without touch much messing around.
+Aimed to get you up and running with the Mars Rover Kata without too much messing around.

 * Centos65
 * Python3